ChrisBen191/code_book/JavaScript/javascript.md

 ```

 # Sets
 Creates an object of unique values, without duplicates.
+Used when creating a simple list.

 | Command                               |                                                     |
 | ------------------------------------- | --------------------------------------------------- |